 - What can cause the module to go bad?

 This is both a challenge and an opportunity for repair shops and the replacement parts industry.
 Two aspects of customer satisfaction affect every business: satisfaction with the product and satisfaction with the service surrounding it.
-This is the premise underlying the processes we sat up for Automotive Electronic Solutions (AES) to use in its business of repairing and remanufacturing automotive control modules.
+This is the premise underlying the processes we sat up for Automotive Electronic Solutions (AES) to use in its business of repairing and remanufacturing automotive control modules or in other words, the selection of the best auto repair software must be correct.

 In the case of control modules, the “service surrounding the product” challenge is to understand that the shop first needs a quality diagnosis, before the subject of quality replacement parts can take place.
 For AES, this is a matter of determining what level of service best fits the customer’s problem.
 Specifically, AES will ask about trouble codes and symptoms to determine the best solution for the customer.
 If the trouble codes and symptoms do not clarify the level of service needed, the customer can ship the module to us for internal component evaluation.
 This evaluation will determine what, if anything, is wrong with the module, as well as determining whether it can be fixed.
 This is a low cost, overnight service.
 From there AES can return the module to them with diagnostic notes, repair their original module, or remanufacture a replacement module for them.
 This reduces a repair shop’s risk in servicing their customer and allows them to control the cost of the service.